The goals of this chapter are to:

 Using radioactive isotope systems, geologists can determine quantitative, numerical ages for geological materials and such as rocks, minerals, and fossils.
-To calculate the age of a geologic material, geologists analyze the chemistry of the material and figure out the ratio between parent and daughter atoms.
+To calculate the age of a geologic material, geologists analyze the material’s chemistry and figure out the ratio between parent and daughter atoms.
 The ratio tells geologists how many half-lives, or what fraction of a half-life, has passed.
-So, if you know the ratio between parent and daughter atoms, and you know the rate of decay for that isotope system, you can calculate how old geologic material is.
+If you know the ratio between parent and daughter atoms and the rate of decay for that isotope system, you can calculate how old geologic material is.

 Radiometric dating tells you different things depending on which geologic material you’re studying.
 For minerals in igneous rocks, the radiometric age tells you when the mineral crystallized from magma.
-In metamorphic rocks, the radiometric age of some minerals can give you the age metamorphism took place, but some isotope systems are not affected by metamorphism and can still tell you the age they originally crystallized in the protolith.
+In metamorphic rocks, the radiometric age of some minerals can give you the age metamorphism took place, but some isotope systems are not affected by metamorphism and can still tell you the age the minerals originally crystallized in the protolith.
 So, you can determine when the protolith formed and when it became metamorphosed.
 For minerals in sedimentary rocks, the radiometric age only tells you when that mineral crystallized or metamorphosed in its original rock; it doesn’t tell you when the sedimentary rock formed.
-The only way to determine the age of sedimentary rocks is to combine the principles of relative dating with radiometric dating of igneous or metamorphic events that cross-cut the sedimentary rocks such as a dike, or from fossils.
+The only way to determine the age of sedimentary rocks is to combine the principles of relative dating with radiometric dating of igneous or metamorphic events that cross-cut the sedimentary rocks, such as a dike.
+Ages of sedimentary rocks can also be determined from fossils.
 Note: It is possible to radiometrically some sedimentary rocks younger than one million years old, but there are no useful isotopes that can be used on older sedimentary rocks.

 To determine the age of a mineral or rock, geologists need to know a few things.
 First, they need to know how long a half-life is for the isotope system being used.
-Second, they need to know the ratio of parent to daughter isotopes is in the mineral, which can be measured using scientific instruments like a mass spectrometer.
+Second, they need to know the ratio of parent to daughter isotopes in the mineral, which is measured using scientific instruments like a mass spectrometer.